KovachTechnologies/GenticAlphabet2.2/README.md

   - Click Load Progeny to view progeny_code results.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details (create one if needed).
+See the LICENSE file for details.